 This letter was another indication for me that plots in opposition to ‘Abdu’l-Bahá were underway in the Holy Land.
 Since I had seen signs of arrogance and sacrilege from Javád before, I supposed that Jamál and Javád were secretly opposing the Master.
 Therefore, I suspected that the letter had been written without authorization.
 I wrote back objecting to all three of the instructions and setting forth my reasons.
 I added that if these were orders from ‘Abdu’l-Bahá, I wanted to receive them in a letter written by His own hand; and if not, I never wanted to receive another letter from Javád.
 Since I received no answer, I was sure that the birds of night had begun to gather.

-It never occurred to me that the chief mover of all these intrigues could possibly be the half brother of the Master.
+It never occurred to me that the chief mover of all these intrigues could possibly be the half-brother of the Master.
 What vain imaginings the human heart

 can devise!
 Who could ever turn his face from the Mystery of God?
 For thirty years Bahá’u’lláh had trained the Bahá’ís to be steadfast in the Cause and in the Covenant.
 Now that He had taken His flight to the realm above, we were given the Kitab-i-‘Ahd, His Will and Testament, which placed ‘Abdu’l-Bahá on the seat of His Covenant with all possible power and glory.